htm-community/nupic.visualizations/README.md

 cd nupic.visualizations/build/
 ```

-then, launch a simple Web server:
+If you have Python installed, you can launch a simple Web server with:

 ```
 python -m SimpleHTTPServer 8080